stepvda/published/howto_publish_screenrecording_to_web.md

 ## ![steps](https://south.stepvda.net/lib/details.png) **Bottom Line** ##

 Youtube offers a quick solution with good quality and integration with QuickTime.
 Offcourse you have to take all that comes with the social networking and personalized adds.
 But if you don't have a hosting option for static files then youtube also solves this for you.
 For the other options I had to host the images and videos on a server myself.

+I'm inclined to go with option 7 so far despite the fact that it only works on Chrome.
+It has proper error handling for other browsers so users know what's going on.

+TODO:

+ - [ ] I still want to figure out if I can embed this solution in markdown where I encode using VP9 with handbrake and embed using html video tag.

 ==========